This budget template enables you to:

 - create your own custom items & change currency symbol

 (refer to FAQs below)

 - save your results online (you will need to 'sign up' to

-MoneySmart) or use our Excel version
+MoneySmart) or use our Excel budget spreadsheet

 - simplify your budget by using our budget planner wizard

 For a quick and easy budgeting tool in community languages with